nmoniz/gubgub/README.md

 You publish to a topic and you subscribe to a topic.
 That is it.

-A `Subscriber` is just a callback func.
+A `Subscriber` is just a callback `func` with a signature: `func[T any](message T) bool`.
+A `Subscriber` can unsubscribe by returning false.
-A message is considered delivered when all subscribers have been called for that message and returned.
+A `message` is considered delivered when all subscribers have been called and returned for that message.

-If you `Publish` a message successfully (did not get an error) then you can be sure the message will be deliverd before any call to `Close` returns.
+If you `Publish` a message successfully (did not get an error) then you can be sure the message will be delivered before any call to `Close` returns.

 Topics are meant to live as long as the application but you should call the `Close` method upon shutdown to fulfill the publishing promise.
 Use the `WithOnClose` option when creating the topic to perform any extra clean up you might need to do if the topic is closed.